krishnamurthi-ramesh/Newzy_/readme.md

-# SmartScrapAI - Autonomous News Aggregation System
+# Newzy- Autonomous News Aggregation System

 ## Overview
 SmartScrapAI is an intelligent news aggregation system that automatically collects, processes, and publishes news articles.
 It uses AI to search, summarize, and create comprehensive news roundups on specific topics.